GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 Tianzi Cai | Developer Programs Engineer | Google Cloud

+This tutorial demonstrates how to use Pub/Sub and Dataflow to deduplicate messages in a Spring Boot application.

+Many enterprise-level Java applications with distributed systems on the backend are built with [Spring Boot] and [Spring Cloud].
+[Spring Cloud GCP] are libraries that enable Spring Boot applications to use GCP managed services such as [Pub/Sub] for added scalability and separation of concern.

+[Pub/Sub] and [Dataflow] together can meet many different stream processing needs.
+In this tutorial, you will learn how to set up a simple Dataflow pipeline to process data out of a Spring Boot application before sending it back via Pub/Sub, but you shall realize that the same setup applies to more complex and demanding stream processing needs too.

 ## Objectives
 - Configure a Spring Boot application to use [Pub/Sub] as a message broker.
 - Use [Dataflow] to deduplicate messages.